stagedml/stagedml/run/nl2bash/out/Report.md

 ### Metrics

 We use BLEU metrics to report the model performance.
-Bleu implementation is taken in from official Trnasformer model.
+Bleu implementation is taken from the sources of the official Trnasformer model.
 This metric may differs from the version of BLEU which were used by the authors of NL2BASH paper, so we can't compare results directly.

 We applied the metrics to the evaluation subset of the NL2Bash dataset which is a `0.1` part of the original dataset.